Do whole seedlings disappear in a night? Read on for expert slug and snail control. . .

 A temporary fence is useful, or a moveable cage that can be wheeled or pulled along into areas where these birds can scratch through the soil and any vegetation, and fertilize as they go.

 Supposedly if you sprinkle crushed egg shells around vulnerable plants the slugs and snails will avoid crossing the sharp shells.

-To be crystal clear here, there is no reason this will work... there are videos of snails sliming along a razor blade!
+To be crystal clear here, this is not proven and there is no reason this will work... there are videos of snails sliming along a razor blade!
 Believers of eggs shells' deterrent ability will swear it works.
-However, as slugs and snails don't like dry conditions it's possible that a large layer of dry crushed eggshells should be uncomfortable for them and make them go elsewhere.
+However, as slugs and snails don't like dry conditions it's possible that a LARGE layer of dry crushed eggshells should be uncomfortable for them and just may help turn them around and go elsewhere.